 The risk of subrogation is that the insurance company recoups too much money, leaving policyholders with less than they are legally entitled to.
 The “Made Whole” doctrine and “Common Fund” doctrine help to offset these risks to policyholders.

-The Made Whole doctrine prohibits insurance companies from subrogation until its policyholder has been fully reimbursed — “made whole” — for its losses.
+The Made Whole doctrine prohibits insurance companies from subrogation until their policyholder has been fully reimbursed — “made whole” — for its losses.

 Example: Helen’s car sustains $30,000 in damage after Jack crashes into her car.
 Helen’s car insurance carrier pays her $10,000 to repair the damage.
 Helen also receives $5,000 from Jack.
 Since Helen is still short of the money required to repair her car, her car insurance company cannot try to recover the money that Jack paid her.